gem5bootcamp/bootcamp/slides/06-Contributing/03-gem5-at-home.md

 ## Recommended practices

-- Unless planning on contributing to gem5 or you need to use recently developed work, use the ```stable``` branch.
+- Unless you are planning on contributing to gem5 or need to use recently developed work, use the `stable` branch.
-- Create branches off of stable.
+- Create branches off of `stable`.
-- Don't modify parameters of python files in `src/`.
+- Don't modify parameters of Python files in `src/`.
 Instead create *extensions* of stdlib types or SimObjects.
 - Don't be afraid to read the code.
 The code is the best documentation.

 ---